-Notwithstanding the foregoing, with respect to an Award that is ($\frac{iA}{2}$) subject to Section 409A and ($\frac{iiB}{2}$) a Change of Control would accelerate the timing of payment thereunder, the term "Change of Control" shall, to the extent necessary to comply with Section 409A as determined by the Compensation Committee, mean:settlement of such Award shall not occur until the earliest of (1) the Change of Control if such Change of Control of the corporation," a "change in effective control of the corporation" or a "change in the ownership of the assets of the corporation," within the meaning of Section 409A(a)(2)(A)(v) of the Code, (2) the date such Award would otherwise be settled pursuant to the terms of the applicable Award Agreement and (3) the Participant's "separation of service" within the meaning of Section 409A.
+Notwithstanding the foregoing, with respect to an Award that is (iA) subject to Section 409A and (iiB) a Change of Control would accelerate the timing of payment thereunder, the term "Change of Control" shall, to the extent necessary to comply with Section 409A as determined by the Compensation Committee, mean:settlement of such Award shall not occur until the earliest of (1) the Change of Control if such Change of Control constitutes a "change in the ownership of the corporation," a "change in effective control of the corporation" or a "change in the ownership of a substantial portion of the assets of the corporation," within the meaning of Section 409A(a)(2)(A)(v) of the Code, (2) the date such Award would otherwise be settled pursuant to the terms of the applicable Award Agreement and (3) the Participant's "separation of service" within the meaning of Section 409A.

 (i) A "change in the ownership of the Company" which will occur on the date that any one person, or more than one person acting as a group within the meaning of Section 409A, acquires ownership of stock in the Company that, together with stock held by such person or group, constitutes more than fifty percent (50%) of the total fair market value or total voting power of the stock of the Company.
-However, if any one person or more than one person acting as a group, is considered to own more than fifty percent (50%) of the total fair market value or total voting power of the stock of the Company.
-However, if any one person or more than one person acting as a group, is considered to own more than fifty percent (50%) of the total fair market value or total voting power of the stock of the Company.
-The acquisition of additional stock by the same person or persons will not be considered a "change in the ownership of the Company" (or to cause a "change in the effective control of the Company" within the meaning of subsection (ii) below).
+However, if any one person or more than one person acting as a group, is considered to own more than fifty percent (50%) of the total fair market value or total voting power of the stock of the Company, the acquisition of additional stock by the same person or persons will not be considered a "change in the ownership of the Company" (or to cause a "change in the effective control of the Company" within the meaning of subsection (ii) below).
 Further, an increase of the effective percentage of stock owned by any one person, or persons acting as a group, as a result of a transaction in which the Company acquires its stock in exchange for property will be treated as an acquisition of stock for purposes of this paragraph; provided, that the following acquisitions of Company stock will not constitute a Change of Control: (A) any acquisition by any employee benefit plan (or related trust) sponsored or maintained by the Company or an Affiliate, (B) any acquisition directly from the Company or (C) any acquisition by the Company.
 This subsection (i) applies only when there is a transfer of the stock of the Company (or issuance of stock) and stock in the Company remains outstanding after the transaction.

-(ii) A "change in the effective control of the Company" which will occur on the date that either:-
+(ii) A "change in the effective control of the Company" which will occur on the date that either: